 Probiotics have become superstars in the mainstream health world.
 You can find them in nearly every supermarket or health-related store.

-They come in yogurt, cottage cheese, bread and straws.
+They come in yogurt, cottage cheese, bread, and even straws.
 Yes, straws.
 But let’s get past the hype and talk about the questions that matter.

 Who can take probiotics and when can you take them?
 What kind of probiotics can you take for what you’re dealing with?
+Can you drink alcohol while taking probiotics?
 And, most importantly, are probiotics safe?

-We’re going to answer these questions in the next few minutes.
+We’re going to answer these questions in our complete guide to understanding probiotics.

 We can usually divide up the probiotics crowd into two people: the sick and the well.
 In other words, you can take probiotics as a supplemental treatment or as a preventative measure.
 Let’s unpack these two different groups and see where you fit in.